regmi-sijan/bash_script/README.md

 **$ unset var_name**  // deletes var_name `$ unset GREETINGS`, then no longer now available

 ## Environment Variables
+They are all CAPITAL letters.
 It has extended scope.
 There are number of default environment variables, but you can also upgrade shell variables into the environment variables using **export**.
 Like **export var_name**.
 ```
 $ export GREETINGS
 ```

-To list all of the environment variables:
+To list all of the environment variables: `$ printenv | less` to see in easier *less* way.
 ```
-$ env | grep "GREE"     // env will list all, grep GREE will list only those that starts with GREE
+$ printenv | grep "GREE"     // env will list all, grep GREE will list only those that starts with GREE
 ```

 ## Some useful features of the Bash shell